 A dear friend of mine told me (more than once I might add) that I cannot be there for them if I become sick or fall along the wayside.
 She’s absolutely right.
 There are several health concerns of my own that I am dealing with that have not been addressed, things that need to be addressed.
 I am going to have dental surgery on Wednesday, and I am trying desperately to get things taken care of on this end so that – in the event I am out for a day or two – at least the work that needs to be done is and everything will run smoothly in my absence.

-So when you see a weekly featured post is a day or two late being published, or it seems as though I haven’t been able to share my usual witty repertoire with you, please know that it is simply a matter of handling this crazy and chaotic Life in a House of Testosterone and having to choose between the men in my life, and my love of blogging.
+So when you see a weekly featured post is a day or two late being published, or it seems as though I haven’t been able to share my usual witty repertoire with you, please know that it is simply a matter of handling this crazy and chaotic Life in a House and having to choose between the men in my life and my love of blogging.